sdrobert/pydrobert-kaldi/README.rst

    conda install -c sdrobert pydrobert-kaldi

 Which installs binaries with MKL BLAS.
-If ``nomkl`` is installed into the environment, either an OpenBLAS version (Linux) or Accelerate (OSX) version is installed.
+If ``nomkl`` is installed into the environment, OpenBLAS is used (like Numpy).
 Should work for Python 2.7, 3.4, 3.5, and 3.6 on Linux and OSX.
 Windows is limited to 3.5 and 3.6 for the time being.

 Alternatively, to build through PyPI, you'll need to point the install to a BLAS library::